lumail/lumail/README.md

     * This is functional.
     * You may view the first screen-ful of a message.
 If it is text/plain.

-Missing functionality largely relates to using this client for real.
+Missing functionality largely relates to using this client exclusively:

-The following features are missing:

-* Threaded-message viewing.
+* There is no threaded-message viewing.
     * All mails are shown in oldest to newest order.
 * The ability to operate upon more than one message at a time.
     * i.e. The `tag-*` functions in mutt are not supported.